What Constitutes a “Safe Harbor” in an Anti-Kickback Statute Investigation?

 Do You Need to Secure Protection under an Anti-Kickback Statute Safe Harbor?

-If your health care practice or business is under investigation for alleged violations of the Anti-Kickback Statute, you need experienced legal representation.
-Dr. Nick Oberheiden is an experienced health care fraud defense law attorney who is seasoned in AKS investigations.
-To learn more about the safe harbor protections you may have available, call Oberheiden, P.C. at (888) 519-4897 or request a free consultation with Dr. Oberheiden online now.
+If your healthcare practice or business is under investigation for alleged violations of the Anti-Kickback Statute, you need experienced legal representation.
+Dr. Nick Oberheiden is an experienced healthcare fraud defense law attorney who is seasoned in AKS investigations.
+To learn more about the safe harbor protections you may have available, call Oberheiden, P.C. at 888-680-1745 or request a free consultation with Dr. Oberheiden online now.